Onions and leeks, early April 2015

 CORNITO GIALLO Very early, sweet, and attractive.
 1-1 1/2” wide at the shoulders and 5” long.
 Perfect for grilling and roasting.
 AAS winner.

-CUBANELLE 65 days semisweet frying, waxy yellow-green turning red.
+CUBANELLE 65 dsemi-sweet frying, waxy yellow-green turning red.
 Not pungent.

-CZECH BLACK HOT 65 days black when immature, ripening to lustrous garnet with red juice.
+CZECH BLACK HOT 65 d black when immature, ripening to lustrous garnet with red juice.
 Mildly hot.
 Early and prolific.

-*DATIL 100 days Blazing hot, blunt little 3.5-inch fruits ripen to a brilliant orange yellow.
-Heat is vicious, being comparable to habanero types, but the flavor is more complex, sweeter and more fruity.
+DATIL 100 days Blazing hot, blunt little 3.5-inch fruits ripen to a brilliant orange yellow.
+Comparable to habaneros, but the flavor is more complex, sweeter and more fruity.
 Originating in St. Augustine, Florida.

 DOUX D’ESPAGNA (Spanish Mammoth) Introduced before 1860.
 Long, cone-shaped peppers that are perfect for frying and salads.
 Sweet and flavorful; good-producing; reported to be disease resistant.